surbhim18/two-pass-assembler/README.md

 				 CODE3.asm or
 				 CODE4.asm or
 				 CODE5.asm
-4. The output will be displayed according to the assembly file.
+4. The output will be displayed and relevant files, containing the object code will be created.